 Memories of my father added, “Be sure to pay attention to any strange notions that run through your head.”
 After only a few minutes in the shower, a strange new thought did appear.
 “Genius Amnesia.”

 Genius Amnesia?
 What the Heck?

-Talents as an aspect of genius I had already discovered through Barbara Sher, who often says that talents are more about what we love than what we’re already good at.
-Besides, we can always team up with others who are full of talents we lack.
+Nor was it surprising that ordinary talents are enough, for genius expert Barbara Sher has long said that talents are more about what we love than what we’re already good at.
+Besides, we can always team up with others who overflow with talents or brilliance we lack.

 Learning from My Own Genius Amnesia

 In 1955, my world collapsed with the illness and death of my mother.
 This was before the work of death and dying expert Elizabeth Kubler-Ross that shattered old paradigms of “let’s not talk about death and dying, especially with those who are dying.”

 Yielding to pressure from doctors, family, and our minister, I bravely smiled when asked how Mama was or when I visisted her in the hospital, trying to believe common advice that this could help her keep up hope long enough for a miracle cure to be found and to save her.